retroconnect/retroconnect/README.md

 #### Raspberry Pi Setup
 1. Pull the git repo, compile with `make`.
 2. Modify configs found in the `configs/` folder to suit your preferences
 3. Run `sudo retroconnect`.
-Sudo is necessary on the very first run to disable Bluetooth's Enhanced Retransmission Mode (ERTM) which breaks certain functionality of the Xbox One and PlayStation 4 controllers.
+Sudo is necessary on the very first run to disable the Raspberry Pi's Enhanced Retransmission Mode (ERTM) which breaks certain functionality of the Xbox One and PlayStation 4 controllers.

 #### Wiring
 1. Teensy 3.2 wiring is noted at the top of each Arduino file.